 Sep9

-“Teaches how we can sometimes get our priorities mixed up in wanting to be served rather than serving.” ⇒ Ministry should always be about Jesus not us.
-We need to be careful against being enamored with the need for attention.
+“Warns how we can get our priorities mixed up in thinking that it’s all about power & status rather than sacrifice & service.” ⇒ Look how out of sync the disciples are.
+Jesus just told them that He’s going to the Cross to serve mankind by dying for our sins.
+Jesus is focusing and sacrifice & service, and they’re focusing on power & status.
+Ministry should always be about Jesus not us.
+We need to be careful against being enamored with the need for attention…..(To Be Continued)

-“Teaches how we often fight with who we want to be, verses who God has chosen us to be.
-(Who lands where is God’s job, our job is to be faithful right where God has us.)” ⇒ Or we fight with what we want to achieve, verses what God grants to us.
+“Teaches who lands where is God’s job, our job is to be faithful right where God has planted us. (“Who lands where is God’s job, our job is to be faithful right where God plants us.)” ⇒ We often fight with what we want to be, verses who God has called us to be.
 Or where we thought we would be at this time, verses where we are.
 Sometimes we get mad because were serving in children’s ministry, or were out in the sweeping the parking lot, or were an usher, or were working in the kitchen.
 That we should be doing something more important by now.
 Or were wondering when are we going to get the recognition we deserve.

 Additional Notes & Applications